zacm-uk/z.js/Readme.md

 - a repl interface to use Z.JS.
 - snippets to allow using Z.JS in node and web projects without the need for an external package manager.
 - an easy way to setup a private package server.
+- code validation before running or uploading, for example to ensure compatibility with the runtime environment.
+- code transpilation (including typescript) either before uploading or before running to ensure compatibility with the runtime environment.

 ## Why?
 There aren't many package management options of JavaScript.
 And the ones there are can be over the top for a simple project.